stormpath/stormpath-documentation/source/auth_n.rst

 .. _saml-configuration-rest:

 5.5.3.
-Configuring SAML Via REST
+Configuring SAML via REST
 --------------------------------

 Here we will explain to you the steps that are required to configure Stormpath as a SAML Service Provider using only the REST API.

 It is recommend that you configure SAML using the Stormpath Admin console, as explained in the above :ref:`IdP-specific configuration instructions <saml-configuration>`.
 However, understanding the REST underpinnings of those instructions will allow you to automate some or all of the configuration process, if that is something that your application requires.

+Also, currently the IdP-initiated flow can only be configured via REST, and not yet via the Stormpath Admin Console.

 SAML configuration data is stored in the Directory's :ref:`Provider resource <ref-provider>` as well as in the :ref:`ref-application`.
 Both of these resources must also be linked with an :ref:`ref-asm`.

 .. note::

   The steps here are nearly identical regardless of whether you are configuring Service Provider initiated or IdP initiated authentication.
-Any differences are included in notes like this one.
+The only difference is in :ref:`Step 5a <saml-restconfig-5a>`.

 Step 1: Gather IDP Data
 ^^^^^^^^^^^^^^^^^^^^^^^